googleforgames/quilkin/docs/src/deployment/quickstarts/agones-xonotic-xds.md

 ## 2. Install Quilkin Agones xDS Provider

-To install Quilkin as an Agones integrated xDS control plane, we can create a deployment of Quilkin running as `quilkin manage agones`, with the appropriate permissions.
+To install Quilkin as an Agones integrated xDS control plane, we can create a deployment of Quilkin running with `provider.k8s.agones`, with the appropriate permissions.

 Run the following: